HLTech/vaunt/README.md

 Enums:
 Values of each sent enum must be a subset of corresponding enum values expected to be received.
 Corresponding enum might be of String type as well.

+Fields contained in message on provider side must be a superset of fields contained in message on consumer side.

 Vaunt-Generator does not use "ref" (i. e. uses inlining) with the exception of JsonSchema (threat of StackOverflow).